 For fajita platter sides, I like to serve refried beans (buy a can and warm it up!) and Mexican rice (I usually buy a box but homemade is great when you have time) with the fajitas.

 And if I’m feeling super ambitious, I’ll make my Mexican street corn salad recipe as a fajita side dish as well!

 Don’t forget dessert!
 The easiest ever would be frozen churros (heated up, of course) and a batch of my microwave caramel sauce for dipping.

 The best fajita bar toppings:

-- vegetables – see my fajita veggies post for the best way to make them without a seasoning packet!
+- vegetables – see my fajita veggie post for the best way to make them without a seasoning packet!

 - pico de gallo or salsa – I usually just buy this, but sometimes I’ll get fancy and make the pineapple salsa from my grilled sockeye salmon recipe, because it’s good as a fajita topping, too!

-- pickled jalapeños – spice things up, or not.
+- pickling jalapeños – spice things up, or not.
 These are an optional fajita bar idea.

 - guacamole and/or sliced avocado – you can use my favorite roasted red pepper and onion guacamole recipe, use store-bought guacamole, or simply slice up some ripe avocado for fajita toppings.

 - chopped onion – I know there are also onions in the fajita veggies, but we’re onion lovers around here, and I love a sprinkle of chopped raw onion, too!